Potassium Deficiency: 4 Signs You May Have It

 Both cramps and fatigue can be clear indicators of a potassium deficiency.
 Add foods that contain this mineral to your diet to avoid major health problems.

-1. You feel potassium deficiency: you’re tired and weak
+1. Potassium deficiency: you feel tired and weak

-The first symptoms of a potassium deficiency are usually muscle aches, cramps, and abnormal weakness.
-This weakness will not just affect your arms and legs, but also your respiratory and gastrointestinal muscles.
+The first symptoms of a potassium deficiency are usually muscular abnormalities.
+Muscle pain, cramps and feeling unusually weak are common symptoms, as shown in this study carried out by the Evangelismos Athens General Hospital (Greece).
+This weakness doesn’t just affect the arms or legs, but also the respiratory and gastrointestinal muscles.

 Low potassium levels prevent your muscle cells from rapidly recharging their energy stores.
 This causes them to have difficulty contracting.

 Weakness, muscle spasms, and tingling or numbness in the muscles could indicate that your potassium deficiency is getting worse.

 If you already have any of these symptoms, we recommend that you go to the doctor immediately for a check up.

 A prolonged lack of potassium in the body can affect your heart by altering its normal function.
 The first symptom of this will be an irregular heartbeat with no apparent cause, as stated in this study by Dr Francisco Tejada Cifuentes.
 It’s normal for this to happen if you run too hard when you’re not prepared, for example.
 What’s not normal is for it to occur when you’re simply following your normal routine.
 A lack of potassium can also cause your heart to beat more slowly.
 As a result, you may feel dizzy or light-headed.